Javingka/ExternalModuleTemplate/README.md

 # ExternalModuleTemplate
-A template to generate External Modules on Lichen
+A template to generate External Modules on Lichen using Moebio Framework